home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

 ## Turning off microphone or screen

-1. If you do not want to Assist to listen for a while, you can turn off the microphone.
+1. If you do not want to Assist to listen to you for a while, you can turn off the microphone.
    - Go to {% my integrations title="**Settings** > **Devices & Services**" %} and select the **ESPHome** integration.
       - Under **ESP32-S3-BOX-3**, select **1 device**.
       - Enable **Mute**.